lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 | Call super? | Not necessary. |
 | Called on server? | No. |

-Called whenever the component’s update finishes and the element's DOM has been updated and rendered.

-You can implement `updated` to perform tasks that use element DOM after an update.
+Implement `updated()` to perform tasks that use element DOM after an update.
 For example, code that performs animation may need to measure the element DOM.

 ```js
 updated(changedProperties) {